-A high fructosamine means that a diabetic's average glucose over the previous 2 to 3 weeks has been elevated.
+A high fructosamine level means that the average blood glucose over the previous 2 to 3 weeks has been elevated.
 In general, the higher the fructosamine level, the higher the average blood glucose level.
 Monitoring the trend of values may be more important than a single high value.
-A trend from a normal to a high fructosamine level may indicate that a person's glucose control is not adequate.
+A trend from a normal to a high fructosamine level may indicate that glucose control is not adequate.
 This, however, does not pinpoint the cause.
-A review and adjustment to the person's diet and/or medication may be required to help get the person's glucose under control.
-Acute illness and significant stress can also temporarily raise blood glucose levels so these factors may also be taken into account when interpreting results.
+A review and adjustment to diet and/or medication may be required to help get glucose under control.
+Illness and significant stress can also temporarily raise blood glucose levels so these factors may also be taken into account when interpreting results.

-A normal fructosamine level may indicate that a diabetic has good diabetic control and that the current treatment plan is effective for the individual.
-Likewise, a trend from high to normal fructosamine levels may indicate that changes to a person's treatment regimen have been effective.
+A normal fructosamine level may indicate good glucose control and that the current treatment plan is effective for the individual.
+Likewise, a trend from high to normal fructosamine levels may indicate that changes to the treatment regimen have been effective.

 Fructosamine results must be evaluated in the context of a person's overall clinical findings.
-Falsely low fructosamine results may be seen with decreased blood total protein and/or albumin levels, with conditions associated with increased protein loss in the urine or gastrointestinal tract, or with changes in the type of protein produced by the body.
-In this case, a discrepancy between the results obtained from daily glucose monitoring and fructosamine testing may be noticed.
+Falsely low fructosamine results may be seen with decreased blood total protein and/or albumin levels, with conditions associated with increased protein loss in the urine or digestive tract, or with changes in the type of protein produced by the body.
+In this case, there may be a discrepancy between the results obtained from daily glucose monitoring and fructosamine testing.
 Also, someone whose glucose levels swing erratically from high to low may have normal or near normal fructosamine and A1c levels but still have a condition that requires frequent monitoring.
 However, most people with such unstable diabetic control do have elevated fructosamine and A1c concentrations.